BlackIron Financial

 Traditional group plans are familiar and easy to manage for both employers and employees.

-ICHRA provides flexibility and nationwide access so employees can choose local plans that fit.
+ICHRA can provide flexibility so employees can choose plans that fit their location and provider needs.

-Association health plans may unlock group discounts and broader networks via your industry association.
+Association health plans may unlock group pricing or networks through your industry association (when available).

 Next Steps for Indiana Employers